Skip to main content

 spaghetti alla chitarra italy

-If you want to buy this limited chitarra and contribute to the local development, please order one from us.
+If you want to buy this limited chitarra and contribute to the local development, please contact us.
+And if you’d like to enjoy a traditional past-making experience in Abruzzo, book a place on our Authentic Abruzzo Cooking Class.

 A list of the Best Things to Do, Eat and Visit in Teramo City Previous Article Personalized Chitarra Cutter for Maccheroni – Sturdy Guitar Pasta Cutter Handmade From Abruzzo Next Article